 A good job description is the bread and butter of effective candidate sourcing strategies.
 If you cannot describe the position that you are hiring for and the candidate qualifications that you value, this will negatively affect engagement with your job description.

-Here are some things to consider when writing a quality job description:
+Here are some things to consider when writing effective job descriptions:

 While you are sourcing passive candidates, it is important to stay on your candidate’s radar by congratulating them on their accomplishments, asking them about projects that you have discussed, or inquiring about their satisfaction with their current employment.